 Ms. Lyon is presently the President and Managing Partner of DGC Capital, a Canadian private equity firm focused on information and communication technologies, technology, lifestyle and advanced manufacturing sectors.
 Prior to her appointment to DGC Capital, she was Senior Vice-President-Canada at Pembroke Private Wealth Management Ltd. (2011-2017); Vice-President and Head-Eastern Canada for the Private Client Services Group with the Bank of America Merrill Lynch (2010-2011); and Vice-President, Strategy and Marketing - Wealth Management Group with National Bank Financial Group of Canada (2006-2010).

 In addition to her work with the National Gallery of Canada, Ms. Lyon serves on a variety of boards and associations.
-She is presently: a Director of the Washington-based International Women’s Forum Leadership Foundation and Vice-President of the International Women’s Forum Canada; a Director of the Quebec Financial Women’s Association; and Founder and President of the Women of Influence Circle of the Montreal Museum of Fine Arts.
+She is presently: a Director of the Washington-based International Women’s Forum Leadership Foundation and President of the Canadian Forum of the International Women’s Forum; President of the Quebec Financial Women’s Association; and Founder of the Women of Influence Circle of the Montreal Museum of Fine Arts.
 She previously served as Director of: Crossroads International; Réseau HEC Montréal; and Dakis Decision Systems Inc. She is a former Chair of the Audit Committee of National Bank Securities and a former Vice-President of the Charles-Lemoyne Hospital Board.

 In 2015, Premières en affaires magazine named Ms. Lyon one of Quebec’s 8 Incontournables en finances (Eight Key Female Financial Players).
 In 2014 she was named by the Canadian Board Diversity Council as a Diversity 50 Fellow.
 Ms. Lyon is also the recipient of the Queen Elizabeth II Diamond Jubilee Medal.